If you bring us a contract with a better offer, we guarantee to either beat that rate or pay you $500.

 SBA interest rates can significantly impact a company’s financing options and financial health.

-It is crucial for owners to understand the different SBA loan types and their associated interest rates.
+Owners must understand the different SBA loan types and their associated interest rates.

 The significance lies in the fact that interest rates directly impact the cost of borrowing money, which affects the affordability of loans.